-As communicated in our engagement letter dated July 27, 2020, our responsibility, as described by professional standards, is to form and express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America.
+As communicated in our engagement letter dated September 28, 2021, our responsibility, as described by professional standards, is to form and express an opinion about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with accounting principles generally accepted in the United States of America.
 Our audit of the financial statements does not relieve you or management of its respective responsibilities.

 Our responsibility as prescribed by professional standards, is to plan and perform the audit to obtain reasonable, rather than absolute, assurance about whether the financial statements are free of material misstatement.
 An audit of financial statements includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control over financial statement.
 Accordingly, as part of our audit, we considered the internal control of the Statewide 911 Board solely for the purpose of determining our audit procedures and not to provide any assurance concerning such internal control.
 In addition, as part of obtaining reasonable assurance about whether the financial statements are free of material misstatement, we assessed the risk that noncompliance with certain provisions of laws, regulations, contracts, and grants could cause the financial statements to be materially misstated.
-Such considerations were solely for the purpose of determining our audit procedures and not to provide any assurance concerning our audit procedures and not to provide cause the financial statements to be materially misstated.
-Such considerations were solely for the purpose of determining our audit procedures and not to provide any assurance concerning such internal statements to be materially misstated.
+Such considerations were solely for the purpose of determining our audit procedures and not to provide any assurance concerning such internal control.